imranahmad88pr147/Clash-Finder-/README.md

 # Timetable Clash Finder

-It is developed used C# and Windows forms.
+It is developed using C# and Windows forms.

 ## Installation